BenJolly13/Ben-Jolly/README.md

-This page is dedicated to my basic web design projects conducted in my spare time.
+This page is dedicated to basic web design projects I have created in my spare time.
-View my CV at benjolly.me/CV/CV.html
+I haven't yet got acustomed to linking GitHub to domains so in the meantime please view my complete updated CV using the following link below: benjolly.me/CV/CV.html